hartenthaler/hh_extended_family/readme.md

 * godparents, witnesses, and other linked persons: all generations

 Every family part can be enabled, disabled, and reordered in the webtrees control panel.
+For the quick selection by degree in the control panel, the family part "godparents and witnesses" is treated as degree 9 because linked persons can be very remote from the proband.

 The family part "godparents and witnesses" also searches configured proprietary name tags in individual and family events.